-Second, we check to see how small the blades chop grass for mulching and how much grass it leaves behind when we’re bagging.
+And second, how well do the blades mulch the grass, and how much grass does the mower leave behind when bagging?
 The lawn should be clean when you’re finished.

 You don’t want a mower that’s hard to start, doesn’t start at all, and/or dies after just a few seasons.
 Engines like Honda have comparatively long lives.
 On the residential side, Honda engines can last 10 years or more!

-Even though professionals repower or buy a completely new mower every 3 – 5 years, quality engines from Kawasaki (this author’s is 31 years old!), Vanguard, and others can keep those years of service trouble-free with regular maintenance.
-And often, repairs are simple and cheap.
+Even though professionals repower or buy a completely new mower every 3 to 5 years, quality engines from Kawasaki, Vanguard, and others can keep those years of service trouble-free with regular maintenance.

 The engine isn’t the only part of the mower you need to keep an eye on.
 Belt pulleys, height adjustments, wheels, and much more need to stand up to the kind of hours you’re going to put on the mower.

 That’s very different for someone who mows once a week and a professional crew that covers 20 lawns a day.

 And if you’re cutting property with trees, shallow roots, and stones, watch out!
 When shards become wedged above the deck, they can tear up a pulley system.
 The more robust the components, the more resistant they are to environmental hazards.